This page is aimed at new students who do not have a current visa to study in the UK, and who need to apply for a Student visa from overseas.

 ATAS means Academic Technology Approval Scheme.
 It is a mandatory security clearance certificate for certain postgraduate courses.

 You will be told if you need an ATAS certificate when you get an offer for your course at Aston.
-Your CAS will also state if you need ATAS or not for your course.
+Your CAS will also state whether or not you need ATAS for your course.
 If you do not need an ATAS certificate then please ignore this section.

 If you do require an ATAS certificate, you can apply for it using a free online service.
 There are some important things to know about ATAS:

-- Once you finish the ATAS application, it can take around 1 month hear back from the Home Office.
+2. Once you finish the ATAS application, it can take over 1 month for a response from the Home Office.
 This means that you need to apply as early as possible

 Financial Evidence